Kalpana-duo/project_anomaly/README.md

 7. Which lessons are least accessed?
 8. Anything else I should be aware of?

-Thank you,

-## Initial Questions We Picked and Answers
+## Questions Selected and Answered

 1. Which lesson appears to attract the most traffic consistently across cohorts (per program)?
 (Mijail)